WPTG-CD

-WPTG-CD (channel 69) is a low-power television station in Pittsburgh, Pennsylvania, United States, affiliated with This TV.
-It is owned by Fifth Street Enterprises, LLC.
+WPTG-CD (channel 69) is a low-power television station in Pittsburgh, Pennsylvania, United States.
+The station is owned by Fifth Street Enterprises, LLC.
 WPTG-CD's transmitter is located in Pittsburgh's Oakland neighborhood.

 History

-The station's construction permit was issued on October 31, 1988 under the calls of W69CC.
+The station's construction permit was issued on October 31, 1988, under the calls of W69CC.
 On February 6, 2002, it was changed to WPTG-LP.
 On December 23, 2013, it was changed to WPTG-LD.
 The current callsign of WPTG-CD was assigned on April 25, 2014.

 WPTG-CD was owned by Abacus Television until it was sold, along with four other TV stations, to Fifth Street Enterprises in April 2015.

-Technical information

 Subchannels

-The station's digital signal is multiplexed:
+The station's signal is multiplexed: